Cher Ndour

-Cher Ndour (born 27 July 2004) is an Italian professional footballer who plays as a central midfielder for club Fiorentina.
+Cher Ndour (born 27 July 2004) is an Italian professional footballer who plays as a central midfielder for club Fiorentina and the Italy national team.

 Club career

 Benfica

-Born in Brescia, Lombardy, Ndour began his football training at the youth academy of ASD San Giacomo, before moving to the youth academy of Brescia, before moving to the youth academy of Atalanta at the age of 9.
-On 31 July 2020, he transferred to Benfica.
+Born in Brescia, Lombardy, Ndour began his football training at the youth academy of ASD San Giacomo, before moving to the youth academy of Brescia, and later joining the youth academy of Atalanta at the age of 9.
+On 31 July 2020, he transferred to Portuguese club Benfica.
 He made his professional debut with Benfica B in a 2–0 Liga Portugal 2 win over Oliveirense on 2 May 2021, coming in as a sub in the 91st minute replacing Gonçalo Ramos.
 At 16 years and 279, Ndour is the youngest ever debutante for Benfica B, taking the record from João Félix.

 On 18 March 2023, Ndour made his Primeira Liga debut for Benfica, coming on a substitute to Rafa Silva in the last minute of a 5–1 win over Vitória de Guimarães.